dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   1. `r`: `ac.ConditionsSet`
 ## Function ac.getTrackDateTime()
-Returns floading point number of seconds since 1970/01/01 that can be used for driving track animations in such a way that if time multiplier is set to
+Returns floating point number of seconds since 1970/01/01 that can be used for driving track animations in such a way that if time multiplier is set to
 0 or above 1, things would still happen at normal speed, although out of sync with the clock.
 Ensures to keep things online as well.
-Currently might not work that well with replays, futher updates will improve some edge cases.
+Currently might not work that well with replays, further updates will improve some edge cases.

 Note: if time is still being estimated, returns 0, be sure to check for that case.